bennewton999/blog2018/content/posts/01-01-2018/index.md

 ## That's It!

 So that's it, I now have my work available on my site again as well as a nice set up for adding more info and new work as necessary by adding more markdown files.
-I'm literally just a couple of weeks into working with [Gatsby](https://www.gatsbyjs.org/).
+Again, I'm just a couple of weeks into working with [Gatsby](https://www.gatsbyjs.org/).
 I typically don't read the docs until I need to, so if you see something I'm doing and you don't agree, please let me know in the comments.
 I'm sure there's more than one way to do this and I'd love to hear what you think.
 I'm sharing this because I couldn't find a good post when I looked for one myself to work from.